All Products

 Billing rules

-You are charged AnalyticDB compute unit (ACU) elastic resource fees for the elastic resources used by interactive resource groups and job resource groups.
+• You are charged fees for the AnalyticDB compute unit (ACU) elastic resources used by interactive resource groups and job resource groups.

 • Enterprise Edition and Basic Edition: In the left-side navigation pane, choose Cluster Management > Resource Management.
-On the Resource Overview tab, you can view the total resources and reserved resources of all resource groups.
-The amount of elastic resources can be calculated by using the following formula: Amount of total resources - Amount of reserved resources.
+On the Resource Overview tab, you can view the total amount of resources and that of reserved resources used by all resource groups.
+You can use the following formula to calculate the amount of elastic resources: Total amount of resources - Amount of reserved resources.

 • Data Lakehouse Edition: In the left-side navigation pane, choose Cluster Management > Resource Management.
-On the Resource Overview tab, you can view the total computing resources and reserved computing resources of all resource groups.
-The amount of elastic resources can be calculated by using the following formula: Amount of total computing resources - Amount of reserved computing resources.
+On the Resource Overview tab, you can view the total amount of computing resources and that of reserved computing resources used by all resource groups.
+You can use the following formula to calculate the amount of elastic resources: Total amount of computing resources - Amount of reserved computing resources.

 Create a resource group

 Each cluster has a default interactive resource group named user_default.
-New AnalyticDB for MySQL clusters of V3.2.2.8 or later also provide an additional default job resource group named serverless.
+New AnalyticDB for MySQL clusters of V3.2.2.8 or later also provide a default job resource group named serverless.
 If no other resource groups exist, all XIHE queries are executed by the user_default resource group, and all Spark jobs, such as Spark JAR and Spark SQL jobs, are executed by the serverless resource group.
-If you have resource isolation requirements among queries, you can create additional resource groups.
+If you want to isolate resources among queries, you can create additional resource groups.

 2. In the left-side navigation pane, choose Cluster Management > Resource Management.
 On the Resource Management page, click the Resource Groups tab.
 In the upper-right corner of the Resource Groups tab, click Create Resource Group.